kpatel55/aws-bedrock-lambda-example/README.md

-# Amazon Bedrock Serverless Framework Python Example
+# Amazon Bedrock Lambda Demo

-This template demonstrates how to deploy an Amazon Bedrock Python function running on AWS Lambda using Serverless Framework.
+A simple demo of Amazon Bedrock via a Python function running on AWS Lambda using Serverless Framework.
 The deployed function includes an event definition that triggers a Lambda invocation when a .txt file is uploaded to an S3 bucket.
-The lambda function then reads in the contents of the .txt file and asks Jurassic-2 Ultra to summarize the text via a call to Bedrock.
+The lambda function then reads in the contents of the file and asks Jurassic-2 Ultra to summarize the text via a call to Bedrock.

 ## Usage